 Restaurant in Shad Thames

-Butlers Wharf Chop House is ideally located by the River Thames with beautiful views of Tower Bridge while dining.
+Butlers Wharf Chop House is a restaurant in Shad Thames ideally located by the River Thames with beautiful views of Tower Bridge while dining.
 It stems from the popular D&D London chain who are aiming to bring back the great British Chop House.
 It has three Chop House restaurants in London include Paternoster and Quality Chop House.
 Head Chef, Matt Bishop, started his career with Michelin starred chef, Gary Rhodes, before working at Pont De La Tour, Maze and in several restaurants abroad.

 We were impressed with the selection of cocktails on offer and started our night seated at the bar.
 Our Friday night tipples of choice were the Clover Club Royale: Tanqueray Gin, Raspberries, Lemon & Sparkling Wine and the Cucumber Royal: Champagne, Hendricks Gin, Rose Liquor, fresh cucumber and lime juice.
 Well, these cocktails were absolutely fantastic.
 They were both light and fresh without being too sweet.
 During dinner we couldn’t help but try another one.
 We opted for the British Twist: Kamm & Sons, Antica Formula, Aperol, Lemon & Egg White.
 The cocktail was beautifully presented but probably a little strong for me!